BMW motorcycle dictionary, lexicon, vocabulary, idioms, terms, and slang

-High side; A crash where the motorcycle slides out and rather than just skid to a stop, it flips and the rider and bike start tumbling.
-Far more dangerous than low siding.
+High side; A crash where the motorcycle slides out and rather than just skid to a stop, it flips, and the rider and bike start tumbling.
+A high side is more dangerous than a low side crash.

 Hit the pavement; An idiom for crashing a motorcycle.